bikashsahani/car-price-prediction-using-Regression/README.md

 - Uncleaned Unique Companies: 27, Cleaned Unique Companies: 23
 - Unique Companies List: ['alfa-romero', 'audi', 'bmw', 'buick', 'chevrolet', 'dodge', 'honda', 'isuzu', 'jaguar', 'mazda', 'mercury', 'mitsubishi', 'nissan', 'peugeot', 'plymouth', 'porcshce', 'porsche', 'renault', 'saab', 'subaru', 'toyota', 'volkswagen', 'volvo']
 - Car company 'toyota' appears most frequently in the dataset.
-- the count of gas car are much higher then diesel one which indicates that gas car in high demands.
+- the count of gas car are much higher then diesel one which indicates that gas car are in high demands.
 - the average price of gas car = 12999.7982 which is less then average price of diesel car = 15838.1500.
 Fuel type affect the price of the car.
 - carbody strongly impacts the price of the car.
 - Drive wheel also impact the price of the car.